D1ang/BasicLedger/README.md

 ## UX
 To make the tool as clear as possible to the end-user a basic but very clean design has been chosen.
 Options are minimalistic and the end-user will not be overloaded with options to choose from.
-The form modals have been built up in an easy to understand logic.
+The form modals have been built with this in mind and have an easy to understand logic.

 ## User stories
 With years of home accounting experience, I have built a well-known form and work ethic in creating a basic accounting sheet in Excel.